 Lorenzo’s research focuses on how we can observe and learn about whales without disrupting their environment or wellbeing.

-“For my PhD research, I’m collaborating with Tongan whale-watching tour operators.
-I’m also involved in the investigation of behavioural responses of dolphins to small UAVs.
+“For my PhD research, I’m collaborating with Tongan Ministry of Tourism and whale-watching tour operators.
+I have been also involved in behavioural studies on dolphin species using small UAVs in Great Barrier Island and Kaikoura.”